How to Renovate, Renew & Maintain a Strawberry Bed

 Strawberries are Vigorous PlantsAs the strawberries increase you want to keep the beds from becoming overcrowded (which would reduce yield and could encourage diseases).
 It sounds rather sedate when you read that "strawberry plants spread by sending out runners".
 To get the real sense of those runners, think 50-yard dash if you have June-bearer strawberries.
 Enjoy these athletes of the vegetable kingdom, but do some post-season training to keep them in check.
 Everbearer strawberries produce runners too, in the Junior Varsity for speed, but they also need supervision.
 Your coaching duties begin after the last strawberry harvest.

 Strawberry Harvest DatesJune-bearers or Short Day will produce over a 3 - 4 week period.
 It won't be in June if you live in Southern California or Florida; your strawberry season could be as early as March.
 For cool climates, harvest will be closer to June.
 Everbearer strawberries produce throughout the summer, either in distinct crops or continuously.

 Do a Soil Test After the Final HarvestStrawberries grow best in slightly acid soil with a pH of 6.0 - 6.5.
 Test your soil at the end of the harvest.
 If you need to make your soil more acid, add a phosphorus rich fertilizer.
 Since strawberries are also fond of potassium, look for a fertilizer that is high in the last two numbers, like Peaceful Valley Organics Rose and Flower 4-6-3.
-Many organic fertilizer options are waiting for you in the Find Fertilizer Solutions guide on our Fertilizer page; for instance, click on Potassium or Phosphorus for your range of choices.
+Many organic fertilizer options are waiting for you in the Find Fertilizer Solutions guide in our Resource Center; for instance, you can find fertilizers for Potassium or Phosphorus for your range of choices.